Is Pesto Bad For You?

 Sugar

-The sauces you find in the non-fresh supermarket aisle must be slightly acidic for their shelf-life to be so long, so you won't normally find manufacturers adding sugar.
-Some pestos that contain fruit or vegetables, sun-dried tomatoes, for example, are the most common source of sugar, but bear in mind that those natural sugars are far better than the refined white stuff you put in your tea.
+The sauces in the non-fresh supermarket aisle must be slightly acidic for their shelf life to be so long, so you won't normally find manufacturers adding sugar.
+Some pestos that contain fruit or vegetables, such as sun-dried tomatoes, are the most common source of sugar but bear in mind that those natural sugars are far better than the refined white stuff you put in your tea.

 Nutrients

 If you're looking for good levels of vitamins, minerals, and antioxidants, almost all pestos boast that.
-Some supermarket pestos can be anything up to 50% basil, which most would regard as a smart way to sneak some greens into kids' diets.
+Some supermarket pestos can be up to 50% basil, which most consider a smart way to sneak some greens into kids' diets.

 Summary

-As long as it forms part of a diverse diet with plenty of vegetables, fibre, and moderate levels of protein and dairy, there's absolutely no need to worry about pesto being bad for you.
-It's packed full of nutrients and healthy fats, which are needed in a well-balanced diet.
+As long as it forms part of a diverse diet with plenty of vegetables, fibre, and moderate levels of protein and dairy, there's no need to worry about pesto being bad for you.
+It's packed with nutrients and healthy fats, which we all need in a well-balanced diet.